B.S. in Radiologic Sciences (2+2)

 Radiologic sciences is a broad field that encompasses not only diagnostic radiology, but also bone densitometry, cardiovascular/interventional radiography, computed tomography (CT), magnetic resonance imaging (MRI), mammography, nuclear medicine, radiation therapy and sonography.

-The curriculum for the Bachelor of Science in radiologic sciences is a two-phase program consisting of a two-year, 60-hour academic program in the College of Liberal Arts at the University of Mississippi with a 2.5 GPA.
-The second phase is a two-year program at the University of Mississippi Medical Center or other such institution.
+The curriculum for the Bachelor of Science in radiologic sciences is a two-phase program consisting of a two-year, 60-hour academic program in Allied Health Studies at UM with a 2.5 GPA.
+The second phase is a two-year competitive-entry professional program at the University of Mississippi Medical Center or other such institution.

 Students who attend the University of Mississippi in Oxford for their pre-requisites are not automatically admitted to the radiologic sciences program at the University of Mississippi in Jackson.
 Admission is competitive, and different radiologic sciences schools have different requirements.